wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Florence: D'ya think so?
 I wasn't sure if it was a bit much...

-D4: So what do we do with her?
+Amelia: So what do we do with her?

 Florence: Send her to prison

 Beatrice: A really horrible prison

-D4: You don't mean
+Amelia: You don't mean

-D3: Yes, I sentence her to life on the prison planet...
+Gertrude: Yes, I sentence her to life on the prison planet...
 Farton

 _Other Dames screw up their noses, knowing what Farton smells like_